developit/greenlet/README.md

 [🔄 **Run this example on JSFiddle**](https://jsfiddle.net/developit/mf9fbma5/)

+## Transferable ready

+Greenlet will even accept and optimize [transferables](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) as arguments to and from a greenlet worker functions.

 ## License & Credits

 > In addition to the contributors, credit goes to [@sgb-io](https://github.com/sgb-io) for his annotated exploration of Greenlet's source.
 This prompted a refactor that clarified the code and allowed for further size optimizations.